 Closing costs are one-time fees required to close a home mortgage loan.
 Examples include underwriting, escrow, and title insurance fees.

-We have addressed the most common closing cost questions here.
+We have addressed common closing cost questions here.
 If you need more information, please contact your loan officer or our office at (206) 789-8629.

 Credit Report Fee – Charged by credit reporting companies to prepare your credit report.
 This is one of two fees that you will pay before closing.

 Underwriting and Processing Fees – Charged by the lender for facilitating the loan approval process.

 Tax Service, Flood Certification, and Wire Fees – Set fees charged by the lender for required third-party services.